mistryyash/RBC-Innovation-Challenge/README.md

 - Pass along only the channel ID of the message into the rabbit

 RabbitMQ
-- Used to control flow of messages to the worker server
+- Used to control the flow of messages to the worker server
-- Important due to the speratic flow of messages, stops the worker server from being flooded
+- Important due to the sporadic flow of messages, stops the worker server from being flooded

 Events Worker Node Cluster
-- This server is responsible for recieving the messages datas from the rabbit and processing slash commands
+- This server is responsible for receiving the messages data from the rabbit and processing slash commands
 - To process messages:
     - Figure out who is the in the channel
         - First check the cache